ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 The gameplay screen itself is the same as in solo play, with the multiplayer leaderboard and a few team mode specific parts on top of it.

-While the match is starting, moving the cursor to the bottom of the screen will open the visual settings panel.
-See the [Visual settings](/wiki/Client/Interface/Visual_settings) page for more information.
+While the match is starting, moving the cursor to the bottom of the screen will open the [visual settings](/wiki/Client/Interface/Visual_settings) panel, allowing for visual customisations.

 ### Multiplayer leaderboard